cariad-tech/fep3_sdk/doc/input/miscellaneous/howto/guide_migration.rst

 Testing
 =======

-To test an FEP Element in FEP 3 one can either use the :cpp:class:`fep3::core::arya::ParticipantExecutor` to do unit testing or use the FEP System Library / FEP Base Utilities to test several FEP Participants together.
+To test a FEP Element in FEP 3 one can either use the :cpp:class:`fep3::core::ParticipantExecutor` to do unit testing or use the :ref:`FEP System Library <FEP_System_Library>` / :term:`FEP Base Utilities` to test several FEP Participants together.

 Unit Testing
 ------------

-The FEP Participant Library provides the :cpp:class:`fep3::core::arya::ParticipantExecutor` class, which will call the exec function asynchronously, so it is possible to continue testing.
+The FEP Participant Library provides the :cpp:class:`fep3::core::ParticipantExecutor` class, which will call the exec function asynchronously, so it is possible to continue testing.
 It can also control the :ref:`label_participant_state_machine` of the FEP Participant to start and stop it.